pierrenoel/POO-Briefing/08.Traits/readme.md

 So, the reason we use traits are :
 - Responding to a problem of multiple inherance
 - DRY
-- If we want to maintain our code properly, and change the body, we have to update only once.
+- If we want to maintain our code properly, and change the body, we have to update the method only once.

-***Note that it is important not to confuse the traits with the polymorphism***
+***Note that it is important not to confuse the traits with the polymorphism.***

 ## Traits
 ```php